 When should I visit KitchitiKipi?

-Because the spring is a tourist hot spot, be conscious of your travel dates.
+You should visit Kitchitikipi in all seasons!
+But because the spring/summer is a tourist magnet, be conscious of your travel dates.
 Spring and summer can be packed while the cooler months can be empty.
 Luckily enough our visit was well timed where there were only a few people and we had the place to ourselves for more than 30 minutes.
 All you photographers know what it’s like.

 What can I do at Kitchitikipi?